Tree-based Focused Web Crawling with Reinforcement Learning

-In a typical focused crawling setting, the total number of visited or retrieved URLs is user-defined and thus the whole process terminates when that number is reached.
+In a typical focused crawling setting, the total number of retrieved URLs is user-defined and the whole process terminates when that number of retrieved URLs is reached.
+A common goal in focused crawling, as in \cite{10.1145/1242572.1242632, 10.1007/s11280-015-0331-7, patil2016implementation, 10.1145/3308558.3313709, neelakandan2022automated, zhang2021dsdd, liu2022applying}, is maximizing: (a) the percentage of relevant retrieved web pages (often known as the \textit{harvest rate}, or \textit{accuracy}) and (b) the number of retrieved relevant different web sites (which we denote by \textit{domains}).

-Many approaches, such as \cite{Elaraby2019ANA, 6165295, RAJIV20213, SALEH2017181}, use classifiers to estimate whether a given web page is related to the target topic, instead of requesting human feedback.
-Such classifiers can be used to (a) identify the relevant web pages (in the form of URLs) in the frontier, assigning them high evaluation values, which imply high crawling priorities, (b) give relevance feedback to the strategy of the crawler once a web page has been visited and (c) evaluate the relevance of the crawled data at the end of the process.

-An alternative approach is to model the crawling environment as a Markov Decision Process (MDP) and employ \textit{Reinforcement Learning (RL)}.
-Unlike simple classification-based methods, RL-based focused crawlers are able to identify web pages (or websites), called \textit{hubs} \cite{Rennie99efficientweb}, which are possibly connected with other relevant URLs on the Web.
-Thus, in cases where no high relevance URLs exist in the frontier, a good RL strategy may prioritize hubs to reach highly relevant web pages at a later step.

-Another major challenge of focused crawling is how to deal with the large URL collection that is stored in the frontier.
-At each crawling step, the crawler must evaluate the URLs in the frontier and then fetch the URL estimated to be the best for the crawling process.
-Under the assumption that the frontier has a linear growth over time, the computational cost of a brute force method for selecting the best URL at each timestep is infeasible for long crawling sessions.